Updated on December 10, 2024

 Mandibular Jaw bone recession after losing molars teeth

-Resorption can occur in both adult and primary (baby) teeth, but it’s normal and not usually harmful in baby teeth.
 Without the normal resorption of baby teeth, they won’t fall out easily and make space for the adult teeth to erupt.

-Types of Tooth Resorption
+What are the Types of Tooth Resorption?

 What Causes Tooth Resorption?

-Resorption has numerous causes, but the most common occurs after a trauma or dental surgery.
+Numerous things can cause resorption, but the most common occurs after a trauma or dental surgery.

 Other causes of tooth resorption include the following: